csnanx/quiz-game/README.md

 # 🧠 Quiz Game (OOP Edition)

 This is a command-line quiz game built using **Object-Oriented Programming** in Python.
-The game presents multiple-choice questions to the user, keeps track of the score, and displays the final result.
+The game presents True/False questions to the user, keeps track of the score, and displays the final result.
 It uses custom classes and structured design to ensure scalability and readability.

 ---